connect with us

 Interpreting Your GMAT Results

 The GMAT score is generally within the 560-570 range.
 The Quantitative Aptitude score is usually within the high 30s to low 40s.
 Conversely, the mean Verbal score stays within the high 20s.
-The mean Essay score and the mean Integrated Reasoning score stays within the range of 4-5.
+The mean Essay score and the mean Integrated Reasoning score stay within the range of 4-5.

 Comparing Your Scores to Business School Requirements